jreeves3/BiPartGen-Artifact/README.md

 -o                 Variable ordering for either Sinz or linear encoding (FNAME_variable.order).

 Symmetry-Breaking Clauses
--b ...
+-b [Int]                       Add symmetry-breaking clauses to disallow perfect matchings of up to this size.

 ```

 ## scripts
 Scripts to generate a subset of benchmark formulas.
 * random - random graphs with 130 edges, n from [11,20], encodings from [direct,sinz,linear,mixed], -A (default) and -B (Exactly-One) constraints
 * randomPGBDD - random graphs with 130 edges, n from [11,20], encodings from [sinz,linear], -A (default) constraints, bucket permutation (-Sched) and variable ordering (-Ord) options.
-(Note: this outputs .._variable.order, .._bucket.order files with usecase shown in the example section below)
+(Note: this outputs ..\_variable.order, ..\_bucket.order files with usecase shown in the example section below)
-* symmetry-breaking -
+* gen\_chess.sh - Generates mutilated chessboard CNFs of varying sizes on direct, Sinz encodings.
+* gen\_pigeon.sh - Generates pigeon CNFs of varying sizes on direct, Sinz, linear encodings
+* randomize\_symmetry\_breaking\_claues.sh - Runs symmetry-broken CNFs into a randomizer to select a subset.

 ## data
-Excel spreadsheets (Random Experiments, Symmetry-Breaking Experiments) with sheets labeled by Figure #.
+Excel spreadsheets (Random Experiments, Symmetry-Breaking Experiments) with sheets labeled by Figure.

 ## Solvers
 * [Kissat](https://github.com/arminbiere/kissat)